 If you are interested in enrolling your child at the school please phone the office to make an appointment to come and meet us.

 We would like this website to present a face to the wider world and give it a place within the Global Community.
 Although pictures and words cannot show exactly what our school is really like, hopefully it gives you some idea of our school ‘Family’ and just like a family album, helps you to share in some of the magic moments we experience every day.

 We aim to provide all our children with rich and meaningful learning experiences which will positively influence the rest of their lives.

 We want them to be competent, confident individuals with integrity and spirit; ready to take responsibility, to support and nurture others.

 We teach them to be fascinated by nature, intrigued by attempts to manipulate the world, to recognise human achievement and failings.

 We hope they will enjoy creative, sporting, cultural and innovative opportunities, appreciate cultures, sensitivities and orientations and ultimately become qualified to take on the next stage in their learning.

-Our mantra is that by the time our children leave our school they will have:
+By the time our children leave our school we make sure they have......